Semmangudi Srinivasa Iyer: Concert performances

 Semmangudi was widely renowned for his virtuosity as a concert performer.
 He was famous for the meticulous planning that he put into every concert, including the choice of krithis, raagas and duration.
 He was also widely acknowledged as a master of improvisation, particularly in the form of niravals.

 Semmangudi was noted for his choice of songs, speed in rendering swarams and his ability to combine choice and speed with Bhakti.
-Some most memorable concerts over the years had geniuses in accompaniment, including Pudukottai Dakshinamurthy Pillai, Kumbakonam Rajamanickam Pillai, Mysore T Chowdiah, Palghat Mani Iyer, Palani Subramaniam Pillai, Palghat R Raghu, Mavelikkara Velukkutty Nair, Karaikudi Mani, Umayalpuram K. Sivaraman, Lalgudi Jayaraman, Nagercoil S Harihara Iyer, T. N. Krishnan, Nagercoil S.Ganesa Iyer, Trichy Sankaran, Guruvayur Dorai, T S Nandakumar and Vellore G. Ramabhadran.
+He performed with several violinists and instrumentalists, including Kumbakonam Rajamanickam Pillai, Mysore T. Chowdiah, Lalgudi Jayaraman, T. N. Krishnan, Nagercoil S. Harihara Iyer, and Nagercoil S. Ganesa Iyer.
+He was accompanied on the mridangam by percussionists such as Pudukottai Dakshinamurthy Pillai, Palghat Mani Iyer, Palani Subramaniam Pillai, Palghat R. Raghu, Mavelikkara Velukkutty Nair, Karaikudi Mani, Umayalpuram K. Sivaraman, Vellore G. Ramabhadran, Guruvayur Dorai, Trichy Sankaran, and T S Nandakumar.
 Some of his very famous renditions of kritis included Marubalka in Sri Ranjani raga, Chakkani Raja Margamu in Kharaharapriya, etc.